Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 • loss of coordination – when you can’t feel the position of your joints

-• burning or shooting pains – these may be worse at night
+• burning or shooting pains – these may be worse at night.

 People with diabetes are more likely to be admitted to hospital with a foot ulcer than with any other diabetes complication.
-We’ve got lots of information on taking care of your feet when you have diabetes.

 If you have neuropathy, you’re more at risk of developing Charcot foot.
 This is one of the serious foot complications caused by diabetes.
 We've got more information about what causes Charcot foot, as well as how to treat and prevent it.